buildpacks/rfcs/text/0000-dockerfiles.md

 RUN apt-get update && apt-get install -y curl && rm -rf /var/lib/apt/lists/*
 ```
-(note: this Dockerfile disables rebasing as OS package installation is not rebasable)
+(note: this Dockerfile disables rebasing, as OS package installation is not rebasable)

-run.Dockerfile for use with the example `app.Dockerfile` hook that installs a special package to /opt:
+`run.Dockerfile` for use with the example `app.run.Dockerfile.out` hook that installs a special package to /opt:
 ```
 ARG base_image
 FROM ${base_image}